 That all changed in May of 2018 when the Supreme Court ruled PASPA unconstitutional and struck it down in its entirety.
 The removal of PASPA did not automatically legalize sports betting across the nation, though.
 Each state must now alter its own laws to bring sports betting back into play.

 Lawmakers in nearly two dozen states have introduced legislation seeking to legalize and regulate sports betting.
-To date, the following states have completed the process and now have legal sports betting up and running:
+To date, the following states have passed laws and either already have sportsbooks in operation or will soon.

 We will update this list as more states join in on the sports betting craze, which is almost a certainty at this point.
 You can also follow our blog here for updates on legislative actions taking place across the United States.
 This page describes what is strictly legal right now, but our news updates on the blog provide a preview of things to come based on legal issues playing out in legislatures across the country.